Avdhesh-Varshney/WebMasterLog/Vue-JS-Projects/Basic/Quote-Generator/README.md

 <div>
   <!-- <p>Add Description of the project</p> -->
-    <p>This is build with HTML, CSS, and Vue.js via CDN imports.
+    <p>This is random quote generator project build with HTML, CSS, and Vue.js via CDN imports.
 Bootstrap also provides some styling assistance.</p>
 </div>

 <!-- -------------------------------------------------------------------------------------------------------------- -->